Residency by Investment in Slovenia - We Provide Professional Legal Assistance in 2023

 The Slovenia residency by investment procedure has to be initiated by the applicant who wants to invest in this country; for information on the legal requirements imposed in this sense, you can always address to our team of lawyers in Slovenia.
 We also invite you to read the information presented in this article, as it will provide relevant details regarding this subject.

-How can foreigners apply for Slovenia residency by investment?
+How can foreigners apply for Slovenia residency by investment in 2023?

 The process for obtaining the Slovenia residency by investmentcan be influenced by the nationality of the applicant.
-Slovenia is a member state of the European Union (EU) and it thus differentiate between persons who are citizens of the EU arriving here (based on the free movement of persons regulations applicable in the EU) and citizens of third party countries.
+Slovenia is a member state of the European Union (EU) and it thus differentiate between persons who are citizens of the EU arriving here (based on the free movement of persons regulations applicable in the EU) and citizens of third party countries and this will create different procedures for immigration to Slovenia.
 However, all foreigners will need to comply with the following:

 Requirements to apply for the Slovenia residency by investment